rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

 So this setting is provided in order to guard against problematic situations, which always will result either in message loss or system hang.
 For action queues, one may debate if it would be better to overflow rapidly to the main queue.
-If so desired, this is easy to acomplish by setting a very large timeout value.
+If so desired, this is easy to accomplish by setting a very large timeout value.
 The same, of course, is true for the main queue, but you have been warned if you do so!